Liberty Island and the Statue of Liberty

 to breathe free.”

-The Statue of Liberty Enlightening the World was a gift of friendship from the people of France to the people of the United States and is a universal symbol of freedom and democracy.
-The Statue of Liberty was dedicated on October 28, 1886, designated as a National Monument in 1924, and restored for her centennial on July 4, 1986.
+The Statue of Liberty, Enlightening the World, was a gift of friendship from the people of France to the people of the United States and is a universal symbol of freedom and democracy.
+It was dedicated on October 28, 1886, designated as a National Monument in 1924, and restored for its centennial on July 4, 1986.

 Today, Liberty Island is home to the Statue of Liberty.
 The island’s history, however, goes back much further than the Statue.
 In 994 A.D., the first people to occupy the island were Native Americans.
-These indigenous people were members of the Algonquian tribes and often visited Liberty Island because it contained numerous oyster beds, which were a main source of food.
+These indigenous people were members of the Algonquian tribes and often visited Liberty Island because it contained numerous oyster beds, a primary food source.
 As a result, it was referred to as one of the three “Oyster Islands” in New York Harbor.
 In addition to harvesting shellfish, the Indians also hunted small animals on the island.

 Indians fishing on the East Coast, 1590